xolanincala7-ai/A-Bivariate-Analysis-of-Afrobarometer-Data-Urban-Rural-Differences-in-Democratic-Satisfaction/README.md

 This suggests that, despite structural inequalities, **citizens across geographic divides share similar democratic attitudes** in Ghana.

 **Please read this project** — it is part of my **Master of Arts in E‑Science** work, applying data science methods to political and development studies.

-Would you like me to now create a **uniform header style** for both repos (same emoji, same tagline placement, same section order) so they look perfectly aligned when someone browses your GitHub portfolio?